ClickHouse/clickhouse-docs/docs/en/guides/sre/configuring-s3-for-clickhouse-use.md

 :::note
 You should work with your security team to determine the permissions to be used, consider these as a starting point.
-For more information on Policies and settings refer to AWS documentation: https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html
+For more information on Policies and settings, refer to AWS documentation: https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html
 :::